edgedb/edgedb/docs/guides/migrations/guide.rst

 EdgeDB's built-in tools are what make schema migrations easy, and the way they work is through a pretty interesting interaction between EdgeDB's SDL (Schema Definition Language) and DDL (Data Definition Language).

-So the first thing to know about migrations is the difference between SDL and DDL, and how they are used.
+The first thing to understand about migrations is the difference between SDL and DDL, and how they are used.

 SDL: For humans